Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 He built the first Inter-Continental Ballistic Missiles, launched television satellites, and in 1961 President John F. Kennedy invited Von Braun to lead Saturn 5 - the Apollo "man on the moon project".
 He accepted.

-JFK evangelised Saturn 5 in what many regard as one of the finest speeches of the 20th Century.
+JFK evangelised Saturn 5 in what some consider his finest speech.
 It would, he declared, require "the best of our energies and skills".

 Von Braun took dual American and German citizenship and rarely talked of the war years.
-He was, he said, a patriot who answered his country's call - if he had not, someone else would.
-As for the rocket, he said "The V2 flew very well, the only trouble is that it landed on the wrong planet."
+He was, he said, a patriot who had answered his country's call.
+Had he not done so someone would have taken his place.
+He observed "the V2 flew very well, the only trouble is that it landed on the wrong planet."

 What price a man on the moon?